Jamonygr/azure-network-lab/wiki/modules/networking.md

 # Networking modules

-This repo focuses on networking.
-The modules below are the core building blocks.
+These modules are the core of the lab.
+They map directly to Azure networking services and expose the minimum inputs needed for a predictable build.

 ## Virtual WAN and hub

-- `vwan`: creates the Virtual WAN resource.
+### vwan
-- `vhub`: creates a regional Virtual Hub with a /23 prefix.
+- Creates a Standard vWAN with branch-to-branch traffic enabled.
+- No custom route tables are defined in this module.

+### vhub
+- Creates a Standard vHub with an explicit address prefix (default /23).

+### vhub-connection
-- `vhub-connection`: connects spoke VNets to the hub.
+- Connects VNets to the vHub.
+- `internet_security_enabled` controls firewall inspection.

+### vhub-firewall
-- `vhub-firewall`: secured hub with Azure Firewall and routing intent.
+- Deploys Azure Firewall (hub SKU) with a firewall policy.
+- Default rule sets allow HTTP/HTTPS and broad outbound lab traffic.
+- Adds routing intent for Internet and private traffic.

+### vhub-vpn-gateway
-- `vhub-vpn-gateway`: vHub VPN Gateway for site-to-site connectivity.
+- Creates a vHub VPN gateway with BGP enabled (ASN 65515).
+- Scale unit is configurable from the root module.

 ## Spoke VNets and routing

-- `vnet`: VNet with subnet map support.
+### vnet
-- `nsg`: NSG with dynamic rules and subnet associations.
+- Creates VNets and a subnet map with optional delegation.
+- Supports service endpoints and private endpoint policy settings.

+### nsg
+- Creates NSGs and rules from a map.
+- Associates NSGs to multiple subnets in a single module call.

+### vnet-peering
-- `vnet-peering`: VNet peering between spokes.
+- Sets up peering between spokes.
+- `allow_forwarded_traffic` enabled; no gateway transit by default.

+### route-server
-- `route-server`: Azure Route Server with BGP connections.
+- Standard Route Server with a zonal public IP.
+- BGP peers are provided as a map for `for_each`.

-## VPN and hybrid
+## VPN and hybrid connectivity

+### vpn-gateway
+- Route-based VPN gateway with Standard public IP.
+- Supports BGP when enabled in the root module.

+### local-network-gateway
-- `vpn-gateway`: on-prem VPN gateway inside the simulated VNet.
+- Represents the vHub gateway on the on-prem side.
+- BGP settings are optional and conditional.

+### vpn-site
-- `vpn-site`: vWAN VPN site definition.
+- Defines a vWAN VPN site and a VPN gateway connection.
+- BGP peering address is passed from the on-prem gateway.

+### vpn-connection
-- `vpn-connection`: S2S VPN connection from on-prem to vHub.
+- Creates an IPsec/IKEv2 connection between on-prem and vHub.
-- `local-network-gateway`: local network gateway to the vHub VPN gateway.

 ## Edge services

+### nat-gateway
+- Standard NAT gateway with a zonal public IP (zone 1).
-- `nat-gateway`: NAT gateway for Spoke1 workload subnet.
+- Associated to the Spoke1 Workload subnet.

-- `load-balancer`: internal load balancer for Spoke1 workload.
+### load-balancer
+- Standard internal LB with HTTP probe on port 80.
+- Simple HTTP load-balancing rule on port 80.

+### application-gateway
-- `application-gateway`: WAF v2 Application Gateway (optional).
+- WAF v2 App Gateway with HTTP listener on port 80.
+- WAF is in Detection mode by default.

+### bastion
-- `bastion`: Azure Bastion for VM access (optional).
+- Azure Bastion with a public IP.
+- Features depend on SKU (Basic vs Standard).

 ## DNS

+### dns-private-resolver
-- `dns-private-resolver`: inbound and outbound endpoints.
+- Creates a Private DNS Resolver with inbound and outbound endpoints.
+- Subnets must be delegated to Microsoft.Network/dnsResolvers.

+### private-dns-zone
-- `private-dns-zone`: private DNS zone with VNet links.
+- Creates private DNS zones and links VNets.
+- Supports auto-registration for `lab.internal`.